 Stop for lunch in Pier Village on St. Simons Island, and then tour the famous St. Simons Island Lighthouse and keeper's dwellings.
 Climb the 129 steps to the top for amazing, 360 degree views of the surrounding areas.
-If you have time, visit some more St. Simons Island historic sights like the Bloody Marsh Battle Site or Avenue of the Oaks.
+If you have time, visit some more St. Simons Island historic sights like the Bloody Marsh Battle Site.

 Begin day two with breakfast on St. Simons Island before visiting Fort Frederica National Monument, the site where Fort Frederica's troops defeated the Spanish, ensuring Georgia's future as a British colony.
 Take a tour of the grounds and watch a historical video to get the most out of this stop.

 Afterward, travel a short distance down Frederica Road for a walk beneath the very oaks John and Charles Wesley preached, before they returned to England to help found the Methodist Church.
 While you're at Christ Church, spend some time walking around the gorgeous grounds of the Historic Christ Church Cemetery.
 Don't forget your camera for this stop!

 Grab some lunch nearby before your next historic stop!

 Complete your second day of history by touring the Arthur J. Moore Methodist Museum, and explore the grounds of Epworth By The Sea along the bend in the Frederica River.
 If you have time, visit the Cassina Garden Club Slave Cabins to learn a bit more about plantation history.
 Located in the same area, Gascoigne Bluff is another great location to view a sunset.